MRCIEU/CheckSumStats/README.md

 In this example, the glioma results file contained columns for the odds ratio and 95% confidence intervals.
 In practice, the format of the effect size columns is highly variable across studies.
 For example, some studies may report the log odds ratio and its standard error or the odds ratio and P value without confidence intervals or a standard error.
 The format\_data() function accepts these and other effect size reporting formats.
 See ?format\_data() for more info.

-Now we are ready to perform some quality checks on the summary data
+Now we are ready to perform some quality checks on the data.

-## Step 2.
+# <a id="step2"></a>\#\# Step 2.
 Check allele frequency metadata for the glioma GWAS

 Next we create some plots to visualise potential problems with the effect allele frequency column.
 We do this by comparing allele frequency in the glioma dataset to the 1000 genomes super populations.
 The function harmonises the test and reference dataset to reflect the minor allele in the 1000 genomes superpopulations.
-Therefore, the presence of SNPs with allele frequency \> 0.5 in the test dataset implies an allele frequency metadata error.
+Therefore, the presence of SNPs with allele frequency \> 0.5 in the test dataset implies an allele frequency conflict.

 ``` r
 Plot1<-make_plot_maf(ref_1000G=c("AFR","AMR","EAS","EUR","SAS","ALL"),target_dat=Dat)